Congratulations! You’ve made it to the finish line.

 Remember, depending on how much equity you have in the property, you might be asked to bring a check (or send a wire) on the closing date.
 Ensure there are no typos in your name, address, property address, bank info, and other details.
 Then review every amount and the totals to ensure there are no mathematical errors or inadvertent costs.
 You’ll be surprised how many times these documents have errors – this is one of the reasons our founder launched Houzeo.

-We know of a case where a Seller sold a $94,000 property, but the deed also legally transferred over the Seller’s 5 other homes worth $680,000 over to the Buyer.
-There was a huge scramble post closing to correct this mistake.
-It could have been a nightmare for the Seller if the Buyer didn’t honestly transfer the rest of the properties back to the Seller.
+We know of a case where a home seller sold a $94,000 property, but the deed also legally transferred the 5 other homes they owned worth $680,000 to the buyer.
+There was a huge scramble post-closing to correct this mistake.
+It could have been a nightmare for the seller if the buyer didn’t honestly transfer the rest of the properties back to them.

 - Statement of Closing Costs: This statement summarizes all the expenses involved in the transaction.
 This document is easier to understand vs. the HUD-1/Closing Disclosure, but they should tie.

 - Certificate of Title: This document allows you to state that you have the right to sell the property.

 If this is your first time selling a house in Illinois, schedule an appointment with the closing agent before the date of the closing.
 Prior to that appointment, do your research and ask clarifying questions on anything you have doubts about.

 There will likely be a licensed notary involved to verify your identity.
 Take a valid driver’s license or passport for ID.
 Carry a secondary ID as well, just in case.

 Conclusion: Seller Closing Costs in Illinois